 In addition to pension benefits described in Note 6, the City of Auburn provides post-retirement benefits, in accordance with state statutes, to all LEOFF 1 retirees of the VRFA.
 The City provides long-term care, medical insurance, and reimburses all validated claims for medical, dental and hospitalization costs incurred by retirees.
+VRFA has no liability for LEOFF 1 retirees.

-Note 9 - HEALTH and WELFARE
+NOTE 9 - HEALTH and WELFARE